 What’s more with high maternal mortality rates and 12% of children under the age of five suffering from stunting, poor health is a significant issue.
 In terms of education, over a third of children sadly do not complete primary school, leaving them facing an insecure future.

 For many people in Chad life can be particularly challenging:

 - Almost 80% of people over the age of 15 are unable to read and write (UNESCO, 2016)

 - 50% of the economy is dependent on agriculture (World Bank, 2016)

 - Life expectancy is approximately 52 years old (World Bank, 2015)

 - Almost 90% of the population do not have access to adequate sanitation facilities (WHO/UNICEF, 2015)

-Islamic Relief began working in Chad in 2006, during the Darfur conflict, when thousands fled to Chad to escape the fighting, overwhelmed the already struggling country.
-We provided immediate assistance to support the refugees and we continued working in Chad, focusing upon development work.
+Islamic Relief began working in Chad in 2006, when the conflict in Darfur forced thousands to flee from Sudan to Chad, putting further pressure on the already struggling country.
+We provided immediate assistance to support both the refugees from Sudan within Chad, setting up an office in May 2007 to continue development work.